- Physical Activity Home

 Walkable communities = healthy, thriving communities

 Walkable communities make it easier for people to be physically active, foster social connections and improve access to everyday destinations.
-In short, walkable communities are healthy, thriving communities!
+In short, walkable communities are healthy, thriving communities.

-Thanks to a grant from the Centers for Disease Control and Prevention, we’ll make available up to $5,000 to communities to support implementation priorities identified during the workshop.
-After the workshop, local communities will receive ongoing technical assistance from MDH to implement their action plans.
+Thanks to a grant from the Centers for Disease Control and Prevention, MDH made available up to $5,000 to communities to support implementation priorities identified during the workshop.
+These half-day workshops, facilitated by MDH staff, brought together community members and those who have influence over community walking conditions.
+At the workshop, participants built a strategy to improve walkability within their unique local context.
+After the workshop, local communities received ongoing technical assistance from MDH to implement their action plans.

 Contact the Active Living team at email@example.com.